Feuerex/fex_disableVehicles/README.md

 The code's purpose is to provide a "cheat" of sorts, to effectively eliminate the threat of armored vehicles while trying not to break the scenario's logic.
 Nevertheless, it is not a guarantee that the scenario will work with this mod active.
 Use at your own risk.

+For other content creators: this mod uses a global variable fex_DHHandle (short for feuerex_disableVehiclesHandle).
+All other variables and names should be either local to the scripts themselves, or dynamically created as to not clash with any other assets/logic used in the mission.